gradle/gradle/design-docs/testing-toolkit.md

 * Using `System.out` and `System.err` as default?
 This might produce to much log output.

+## Story: GradleRunner functionality is verified to work with all "supported" Gradle versions

+The TestKit allows for executing functional test with a Gradle distribution specified by the user. `GradleRunner` passes the provided distribution to the Tooling API to execute Gradle.
+For the most part the internal implementation of the Tooling API build execution uses a conservative set of features though there's no there's no assurance that a Tooling API will work with older versions of Gradle in this context.
+This story aims for implementing appropriate test coverage to ensure backward compatibility or graceful handling of unsupported functionality for other versions of the Tooling API.

+### Implementation

+* Execute all existing integration tests in Gradle core with a restricted set of Gradle versions:
+    * version-under-test
+    * the most recent released version
+    * the oldest version for which the feature is supported
+* Implement annotation(s) used to indicate the tested Gradle version for a specific test method.
+An annotated test method will use the assigned versions to execute the test.
+* A TestKit feature that is not supported by the Gradle version used to execute the test should behave in a reasonable manner e.g. provide a human-readable error message that explains why this feature cannot be used.
+* Each cross-version test needs to be executed with and without debug mode.
+There are some exceptions where using debug mode doesn't make sense e.g. tests around the isolated daemon.

+### Test Coverage

+* Test passes for feature with Gradle versions supporting it.
+* Test fails with an appropriate error message if Gradle version does not support it.
+* Assigned Gradle versions used for testing are properly evaluated and used for execution.

+### Open issues

+* Account for increased build time on CI (potentially requires re-sharding of jobs).

 # Milestone 3

 ## Story: Classes under test are visible to build scripts